Nipah virus: Prevention and treatment

 Presently, there are no dedicated drugs or vaccines available for the treatment or prevention of Nipah virus infection.
-The World Health Organization (WHO) has designated Nipah virus as a priority disease within the WHO Research and Development Blueprint.
+The World Health Organization (WHO) has designated the Nipah virus as a priority disease within the WHO Research and Development Blueprint.
 In cases of severe respiratory and neurological complications resulting from Nipah virus infection, healthcare professionals advise intensive supportive care as the primary treatment approach.

 In 2019, the World Health Organization (WHO) released an advanced draft of a research and development roadmap aimed at accelerating the creation of medical countermeasures, including diagnostics, treatments, and vaccines, to support effective and timely responses to Nipah virus outbreaks.

 In the 1998–99 Nipah virus outbreak in Malaysia, 140 patients received ribavirin, with their outcomes assessed against 54 historical controls who either lacked access to the drug or declined treatment.
 Results indicated a reduced mortality rate (32% compared to 54%) among those treated, although the use of historical controls could have introduced bias.
 No further clinical studies with ribavirin have been conducted, and research in animal models has not demonstrated its effectiveness against Nipah or Hendra virus infections.
-Studies in animal models have also explored the use of chloroquine, both independently and with ribavirin, but it has not demonstrated any therapeutic benefit.
+Studies in animal models have also explored the use of chloroquine, both independently and with ribavirin, but have not demonstrated any therapeutic benefit.

 A potentially more effective method is the application of monoclonal antibodies (mAbs), which can help neutralize the Nipah virus through passive administration.
 Treatment with anti-Nipah virus monoclonal antibodies (mAbs) could be beneficial for early intervention and post-exposure prophylaxis in individuals exposed to the virus.
 The m102.4 antibody has demonstrated protective effects against lethal Nipah virus challenges in animal studies and has been administered under compassionate use to those exposed to either Hendra or Nipah viruses.

 In 2016, a phase 1 clinical trial for m102.4 was conducted in Australia with 40 participants, demonstrating that the treatment was safe and well-tolerated, with no signs of an immunogenic response.
 Further research requirements for mAb therapy involve conducting clinical trials in endemic regions to evaluate its safety, tolerability, effectiveness, and pharmacokinetic properties in more detail.

-Remdesivir is another potential treatment option for Nipah virus.
+Remdesivir is another potential treatment option for the Nipah virus.
 Favipiravir and fusion inhibitory peptides may also show potential; however, additional studies are required to evaluate their effectiveness.

-In January 2024 a candidate vaccine, ChAdOx1 NipahB, commenced Phase I clinical trials after completing laboratory and animal testing.
-However, the low occurrence of Nipah virus presents a significant challenge for conducting traditional phase 3 vaccine efficacy trials, as achieving a sample size large enough to reliably estimate vaccine effectiveness with sufficient statistical power is difficult.
+In December 2025, a candidate vaccine, ChAdOx1 NipahB, commenced Phase II clinical trials after completing Phase I and laboratory and animal testing.
+However, the low occurrence of Nipah virus presents a significant challenge for conducting traditional Phase III vaccine efficacy trials, as achieving a sample size large enough to reliably estimate vaccine effectiveness with sufficient statistical power is difficult.